Look at the above image. Does it talk to you?

 - Add words to your images.

 Yesterday was a perfect day in Canberra.
 Blue skies with white clouds.
 I decided to test my newly acquired knowledge and drove to the Stromlo Observatory to take some photos.
-A van full of cyclists pulled out in the parking lot at the same time as I did and I had my theme.
+A van full of cyclists pulled in the parking lot simultaneously as I did and I had my theme.

-I took a number of photos of the cyclists.
-Using some simple editing techniques I was able to make a photo journal on the theme of cycling.
+I took several photos of the cyclists.
+Using some simple editing techniques, I made a photo journal on the theme of cycling.

 Here they are.